Do these routine tasks for faster performance

 One of the major issues most users have with Outlook is the fact that it gets really slow and eats up a lot of memory on their systems.
 I have a 1.5 GB Outlook file, but Outlook runs fast and doesn’t hog all the resources on my computer!
 Why?

-Well, it’s because I optimize my Outlook by doing a few things to make sure it stays clean and sharp.
-Instead of dealing with Outlook crashes, crazy error messages, memory hogging or waiting several minutes for Outlook to load, why not follow my advice below to make Outlook fast and responsive.
+Well, it’s because I optimize my Outlook by doing a few routine tasks to make sure it stays clean and slim.
+Instead of dealing with Outlook crashes, crazy error messages, memory hogging or wasting time waiting for Outlook to load, why not follow my advice below to make Outlook fast and responsive.

 One thing you want to understand about Outlook is that it’s completely run from a database.
-All your emails, tasks, calendar items, business contacts, etc are stored in a database file.
+All your emails, tasks, calendar items, business contacts, etc. are stored in a database file.
 To reduce memory usage and make Outlook fast, that database needs to be small and optimized.

 Rule 1.
 Firstly, make sure you have AutoArchive turned on in Outlook.
-You’re probably never going to look at those emails from 5 years ago again are you!
-Instead of having thousands of emails in your Inbox, AutoArchive will move the older one to a new PST file and keep your current PST file slim.
+You’re probably never going to look at those emails from 5 years ago again are you?
+Instead of having thousands of emails in your Inbox, AutoArchive will move the older ones to a new PST file and keep your current PST file slim.
 You can always find those older emails later by doing a search.

 If you don’t want to do that, at least move all older emails to another folder so that Outlook does not have to load thousands of emails every time it comes to the Inbox, thus causing higher memory usage.

 Rule 2.
-Make sure you are only using essential add-ons for Outlook.
-A lot of programs love to install add-ons to Outlook automatically, such as Adobe, Xobni and screen capture software.
-Even my notes application, Evernote, installed it’s own add-on to Outlook.
+Make sure you are only using essential add-ins for Outlook.
+A lot of programs love to install add-ons to Outlook automatically, such as Adobe, EverNote, Wunderlist, etc. Even Microsoft adds a bunch of stuff that I normally disable like Skype, OneNote, SharePoint, etc.

 Rule 3.
 Outlook comes bundled with the Speech and Handwriting Recognition features that are a part of Windows.
-If you don’t use this, disable it as it’ll not load every time Outlook starts.
+If you don’t use this, disable it so that it doesn’t load every time Outlook starts.
 It will also prevent your system from scanning your emails, etc.

 Rule 5.
 For some reason, people forget about their spam and trash folders.
 Empty them out!
 Someone like me gets hundreds of spam emails a day!
 That’s all stored in the Outlook database and slows it down.
 Empty your spam folder and your trash folder often.

-Outlook will do this also in the background, but only runs when your computer is Idle and Outlook is open.
-Sometimes this situation never comes up, so it’s good to do it once in a while.
+Outlook will do this automatically in the background, but only runs when your computer is Idle and Outlook is open.
+Sometimes this situation never comes up, so it’s good to do it manually once in awhile.

 Hopefully, these actions will reduce your Outlook memory footprint and make it run faster!
-Also, make sure you install the latest service packs for Office as these tend to help with performance and memory leak issues!
+Also, make sure you install the latest updates and service packs for Office and Windows as these tend to help with performance and memory leak issues!
 Enjoy!